St. Petersburg Wrongful Death Lawyer

 from the deceased person’s death as well as emotional pain and suffering

-that the estate would have amassed if the person had lived.
+estate would have amassed if the person had lived.

 If you have lost a loved one in a wrongful death, you can turn to Weston